 He recommends that you need to go out on a limb.
 His premise is originality and great work requires action and decisions in the face of risk and loss.
 Be forewarned.
 This path can make you recoil, become paralyzed or move as fast as possible to get it over with.

-To successfully manifest the voice in your head and turn it into reality, you have to have skin in the game with the risk of loss.
+To successfully manifest the voice in your head and turn it into reality, you need to have skin in the game with the risk of loss.
 Emotional, reputation, financial or all of the above.
-And creating your online voice by default creates exposure to judgement because everyone on the Internet can see and hear what you develop—anytime, anywhere, instantly.
+And creating your online voice by default creates exposure to judgment because everyone on the Internet can see and hear what you develop—anytime, anywhere, instantly.
 The result is an uncertain outcome with exposure to judgment by others.

-Embrace the uncertainty without falling apart.
+Embrace uncertainty without falling apart.

-1. | Take tiny steps.
+1. | Take tiny steps

-Think about what’s the smallest thing you can put out there to get real time feedback on what works or what’s not successful.
+Think about what’s the smallest thing you can put out there to get real-time feedback on what works or what’s not successful.
 A small post.
 A blog comment.
 Or an updated profile.
 The smaller the better.

-2. | Chunk and iterate.
+2. | Chunk and iterate

-Because of technology, you can now bring many into the process with fast iteration, agile development methods and instantaneous feedback.
+Because of technology, you can now bring many into the process with fast iteration, agile development methods, and instantaneous feedback.
 Think about how you can include your social community to give you feedback or suggestions.
 Their actions or inactions will tell you a lot about where to focus or change.